EgbieAndersonUku1/django-email-sender/README.md

 ### 🛠️ Troubleshooting Tip

-If your logs are not being recorded or saved even after calling `configure_logger()` and other setup methods, check that:
+If your logs are not being recorded or saved even after calling `config_logger()` and other setup methods, check that:

 * `start_logging_session()` has been called.
 * The logging level (e.g., `.to_info()`, `.to_debug()`) matches your application’s verbosity.